 In addition to federal and state aid, scholarships are a great way to help with the cost of your education.

 Searching for scholarships from outside groups can be overwhelming if you don't know where to search.
-To make this process easier for you, the HCC Financial aid office will feature scholarship opportunities each month!
-Take a look at this month’s scholarship opportunities: Scholarship Opportunities with March and April Deadlines.
+To make this process easier for you, the HCC Financial aid office will feature new scholarship opportunities each month!
+We've made a commitment to highlight scholarships at least two months in advance before their deadline.
+Take a look at the scholarship opportunities below:

 Scholarships Awarded by HCC Foundation